hack-Cypher650/bandgap-reference-circuit-gpdk180-/Analysis/operating_point.md

 ## 7. Observations

-- All critical MOSFETs operate in saturation with sufficient voltage headroom.
+- All core bias MOSFETs operate in saturation with sufficient voltage headroom.
-- MOSFETs
+- Startup-related devices are correctly biased in OFF or linear regions under steady-state operation.
-- No device is biased near the triode or cutoff boundary.
+- No core device is biased near the triode or cutoff boundary.
 - Parasitic PNP BJTs exhibit stable VBE values suitable for CTAT generation.

 ---

 ## 8. Conclusion

-The DC operating point analysis confirms correct biasing of both MOSFET and parasitic PNP BJT devices in the bandgap reference circuit under nominal conditions.
+The DC operating point analysis confirms correct biasing of both core MOSFET bias devices and parasitic PNP BJTs in the bandgap reference circuit under nominal conditions.
 The verified operating regions validate the assumptions used in subsequent temperature sweep, PSR, and headroom analyses.